Mozambique, Mauritania and DR Congo qualify for Afcon

 Mambas return

-Mozambique sealed their return to the Africa Cup of Nations for the first time since 2010 thanks to a late 3-2 win over Benin in Maputo in Group L.
+Mozambique ensured their return to the Africa Cup of Nations for the first time since 2010 thanks to a late 3-2 win over Benin in Maputo in Group L.

 The Mambas knew a draw would be enough against a Benin side who needed a victory to qualify.